michaelb/sniprun/README.md

 Sniprun is a Lua plugin, but **you don't need** the usual boilerplate: if you don't need any special configuration, you don't need to do anything.

-However, if you want to change some options, you can add this snippet (the default config) to your configuration file:
+However, if you want to change some options, you can add this snippet (the default config) to your configuration file and modify if at will:

 ```vim
 lua << EOF